One of the most exciting and provocative pieces of public theology I’ve ever come across, a masterful piece of work. Mark, learn and inwardly digest

 In our final episode we look at how communities are cultivating a collective sense of right to the land through creative and symbolic practices of everyday life.

-We will look at how symbolic and real acts of defiance, survival and hope.
-This episode will particularly explore how communities in Shieldfield and other working class communities practice what writer bell hooks describes as “rituals of regard” through practices of digging, weeding, self building, walking, listening, brewing, seed saving, foraging and trespassing.
+We will look at symbolic and real acts of defiance, survival and hope, particularly how working class communities practice what writer bell hooks describes as “rituals of regard”: digging, weeding, self building, walking, listening, brewing, seed saving, foraging and trespassing.

 We particularly explore the work of two community organisations Shieldfield Art Works (a project of the Methodist Church) and Dwellbeing Shieldfield (a charitable cooperative led by Shieldfield residents)